 “An emotionally crippling documentary that gives you hope even after disaster.”

-This short shows how if we come together, we can change the world.
+This documentary shows how if we come together, we can change the world.
 We saw why Ron Howard is one of the best at what he does, the documentary was a masterclass of directing how to layer a story with compassion, with heart, and with hope.

 Rebuilding Paradise gave me hope that one day we can all band together and make the changes needed for our future generations.